amnoah/sharkbyte-configuration/ReadMe.md

 BetterReload also allows for users to individually reload plugins, removing the need for a reload command to be built into every plugin.

+# how to use

+You can add sharkbyte-configuration to your project using [JitPack](https://jitpack.io/#amnoah/sharkbyte-configuration/1.0.0).
+Select the dependency system you're using and copy the repository/dependency settings into your project.
+From there, just reload your dependencies and you should have sharkbyte-configuration accessible from your project.